vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/notes/0_Introduction.md

-[^13]: Edited and translated by Arthur Avalon in the *Tantrik Texts* , fi rst published in 1922 \(reprint Madras: Ganesh & Co., 1953\).

-[^14]: The *Subhagodaya*

-and the

-*Subhagodayavāsanā*

-of Śivānanda or the

-*Jñānadīpavimarśinī* of Vidyānanda, for instance.

-[^15]: This was done by Pdt.
-V. V. Dvivedi in the introduction \(in Hindi\) of his edition of the YH.
-The hypothesis does not lack probability.
-Abhinavagupta mentions central India \(

-*madhyadeśa*

-\) as the seat of all the Śaiva treatises

-\( *ni ḥ śeṣaśāstrasadanam* \).
-This remains to be proved.

-[^16]: The Pratyabhijñā \(the “Recognition”\), one of the philosophical systems of Kashmirian nondualist shaivism, was propounded fi rst by Somānanda \(c.

-900–950\), then by his disciple Utpaladeva, whose work was commented on and expanded by Abhinavagupta.
-It is one of the most remarkable Indian philosophical systems.
-Its main contention is that liberation is gained by the recognition \( *pratyabhijñā* \) of the identity of the human self \( *ātman* \) and the supreme Lord, Śiva.
-The “transpersonal” self thus realized contains the totality of subjective and objective phenomena in a nondualistic synthesis where all distinctions disappear in the fullness of the Absolute.
-A concise and clear presentation of the Pratyabhijñā was made by Kṣemarāja in the *Pratyabhijñāhrdaya*.
-It is translated into English by Jaideva Singh, Pratyabhijñāhr̥dayam, Sanskrit text with English translation and notes \(Delhi: Motilal Banarsidass, 1963\).

 [^17]: It has not been translated into English.
 Bhāskararāya wrote a short and useful treatise on the *śrīvidyā* , the *Varivasyārahasya*.
 It was edited with an English translation in the Adyar Library Series, no. 28 \(1948\).
 I translated Amṛtānanda’s *Dīpikā* together with the YH in *Le coeur de la Yoginī:* Yoginīhr̥daya *avec le com-mentaire* Dīpikā *d’Amṛtānanda* \(Paris: Collège de France, 1994\) 18.
 A typical, though extreme, case of this is Pāṇini’s Sanskrit grammar, the *Aṣṭ ādhyāy* , which is entirely cryptic.
 Its fi rst sutra is: *vṛddhirādaic*. ..

 [^19]: On these two forms, see below.